c2k20/c2k20.github.io/README.md

-# Gallery | Canvas of Consciousnedd
+# Gallery | Canvas of Consciousness